 We have derived separate latency assumptions for mesothelioma as between direct claims and cross claims.
-The model projection assumptions are shown in the table below and are unchanged from the 31 March 2020 valuation.
+The model projection assumptions are shown in the table below.
+We have increased the assumption for mean latency for direct claims from 39 years to 40 years.
+Other assumptions are unchanged since the previous valuation.

-^{© 2021} KPMG Financial Services Consulting Pty Ltd ABN 91 144 686 046, Australian Financial Services Licence No.392050 is an affiliate of KPMG, an Australian partnership and a member firm of the KPMG global organisation of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
+^{© 2022} KPMG Financial Services Consulting Pty Ltd ABN 91 144 686 046, Australian Financial Services Licence No.392050 is an affiliate of KPMG, an Australian partnership and a member firm of the KPMG global organisation of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
 All rights reserved.
-The KPMG name and logo are trademarks used under license by the independent member firms of the KPMG global organisation.
+The KPMG aname and logo are trademarks used under license by the independent member firms of the KPMG global organisation.
 Liability limited by a scheme approved under Professional Standards Legislation.